MLRichter/receptive_field_analysis_toolbox/README.md

 The effective size of the kernel is not the only factor influence the growth of the receptive field size.
 Another important factor is the stride size:
 ![rf_stides.PNG](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/rf_strides.PNG?raw=true)
-The stride size is the size of the step between the individual kernel position.
+The stride size is the size of the step between the individual kernel positions.
 Commonly, every possible position is evaluated, which is not affecting the receptive field size in any way.
 When the stride size is greater than one however valid positions of the kernel are skipped, which reduces the size of the feature map.
 Since now information on the feature map is now condensed on fewer feature map positions,